AthanKanavos/Alzheimers-Disease-MRI-CNN/README.md

 }
 ```

-Replace this preliminary BibTeX entry with the complete official bibliographic record when available.

 ## License

-This reconstruction is released under the MIT License.
+This project is released under the MIT License.